contentful/contentful-management.java/README.md

 Calls in Parallel
 -----------------

-Each Module contains a set of methods which can be used to perform various operations on the specified Resource type.
+Each Module contains a set of methods that perform various operations on the specified Resource type.
 Every method has a corresponding asynchronous extension which can be accessed through the `async()` method of the Module, for example the following synchronous call

 ```java
 final CMAArray<CMASpace> array =